-Have you gotten to retirement with a fat nest egg?
-Congratulations!
+Getting to retirement with a fat nest egg is a big accomplishment.
 All those years of toil and saving have paid off.

 If you are exceedingly fortunate and plan to pass on a big inheritance to your children or a charity, you still have one big retirement-planning mission remaining: protecting a big chunk of your wealth from disappearing into the coffers of state and federal governments.